 What value do your products or services bring to your clients?
 That is the number one thing that you want to convey to prospects that meet on LinkedIn.
 So, naturally, the place where we want to put our value proposition — in the place where it will be most visible to the people that we meet.

-Your headline shows up all throughout the platform.
+Your headline shows up throughout the platform.
 It is the most visible text on your profile, located directly below your name.
-It is also shown whenever you engage anywhere on the platform.
+Whenever you engage anywhere on LinkedIn, your headline is visible.
 When you leave a comment on someone else’s status update, your headline appears directly below your name.

-Commonly, people will list their organizational title here.
-That’s all well and good for people that aren’t trying to prospect and sell through the platform — but for social sellers the headline is prime real estate.
-It gives us our best opportunity to get the value that we are able to create in front of clients.
+Commonly, people will list their organizational titles here.
+That’s all well and good for people that aren’t trying to prospect and sell through the platform — but for social sellers, the headline is prime real estate.
+It gives us our best opportunity to get the value that we can create in front of clients.

 Your LinkedIn headline isn’t like any headline, but it should follow the standard best practices when it comes to writing headlines: